Story by Christy Weis

 “People look at a person with Cerebral Palsy and assume they also have a cognitive disability,” said Schuler.

 Another perception is that it is difficult or expensive to accommodate a person’s disability in the workplace, which may not be the case.
-For example, one employee at AHS on the autism spectrum requires no accommodations in order to be a fully contributing member of the team.
+For example, one employee at Alberta Health Services (AHS) on the autism spectrum requires no accommodations in order to be a fully contributing member of the team.

-AHS is working to grow and enhance diversity and inclusion within the organization, including creating opportunities for people with disabilities.
-Some actions the organization has taken include reviewing policies and practices to promote greater inclusivity, providing diversity and inclusion training to leaders and staff, and partnering with community organizations dedicated to helping people with disabilities finding employment.
+AHS’ work to grow and enhance diversity and inclusion includes creating opportunities for people with disabilities.
+Some actions the organization has taken include reviewing policies and practices to promote greater inclusivity, providing diversity and inclusion training to leaders and staff, and partnering with community organizations dedicated to helping people with disabilities find employment.

-One such partner is the Gateway Association, an Edmonton-based organization that works to empower people with disabilities to find meaningful work and live fully authentic lives.
+One such partner is the Gateway Association, an Edmonton-based organization that works to empower people with disabilities to find meaningful work.

 “It takes time, but it’s really about fit,” said Renate Burwash, Director, Diversity and Inclusion Consulting at Gateway Association.
 “We don’t just place people for the sake of placing people, we work to ensure it’s a match for both the person and the organization – to set both parties up for success.”

-In addition to Human Resources, AHS’s Addiction and Mental Health department has a supported employment program.
+In addition to Human Resources, AHS' Addiction and Mental Health department has a supported employment program.